Oracle xStock (ORCLX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Oracle xStock Historical Price

-According to the latest data gathered on Oracle xStock live price page, the current price of Oracle xStock is 299.19USD.
+According to the latest data gathered on Oracle xStock live price page, the current price of Oracle xStock is 277.04USD.
 The circulating supply of Oracle xStock(ORCLX) is

 In the past 24 hours, Oracle xStock has shown a price movement of